-Dentists face unique regulatory challenges concerning how they handle patient health information (PHI) and Patient Financial Information (PFI).
-PHI is subject to HIPAA regulations, PFI is under the jurisdiction of the Federal Trade Commission (FTC).
+Regulatory challenges with PHI and PFI – Dentists face unique regulatory challenges concerning how they handle patient health information (PHI) and Patient Financial Information (PFI).
+PHI is subject to HIPAA regulations, and PFI is under the jurisdiction of the Federal Trade Commission (FTC).

-The question, would you trust your IT support to an Office Supplies store is legitimate.
+The question is, would you trust your IT support to an Office Supplies store?
 Sure, no healthcare professional would answer affirmatively, so why do they put an office manager or office clerk in charge of IT?
 Basically, it is the same thing.
 They lack knowledge and technical ability.

 What are the Dangers of Inadequate IT Support in a Dental Office?